 The Department of Computer Science offers graduate programs leading to the degree of Master of Science and the degree of Doctor of Philosophy.
-The Graduate Record Examination (GRE) is required for admission to the department’s graduate programs.
-Applicants for September admission should take the GREs by October of the preceding year.
 Applicants for January admission should take these exams by April of the preceding year.

 The Graduate School of Journalism and the School of Engineering and Applied Science offer a dual degree program leading to the M.S. degree from the Graduate School of Journalism and the M.S. degree in Computer Science from the School of Engineering and Applied Science.